Self-Supervised Learning for Place Representation Generalization across Appearance Changes: Proposed CLASP-Net

-\textbf{Geometry Module.} The second branch is made of the same shared encoder $\encoder$ and a prediction MLP $\MLPG$ to classify different rotated versions of the original image $\mathrm{R}(n\degree)\im$ according to the rotation angle $n$.
-Leveraging a classical cross-entropy loss, the goal of this module is to force the encoder model $\encoder$ to learn geometry-aware features that are relevant for place recognition.
+\textbf{Geometry Module.} The second branch incorporates the same shared encoder $\encoder$ along with a prediction-focused $\MLPG$.
+This setup is designed to classify rotated versions of the original image, denoted $\mathrm{R}(n\degree)\im$, based on their rotation angle $n$.
+Utilizing a standard cross-entropy loss, the module aims to train the encoder $\encoder$ to learn rich representations of scene layout and spatial arrangement and capture geometry-sensitive features vital for accurate place recognition.

-Combined together, the use of the two modules aims at disentangling appearance and geometry of input images in their representation to allow for visual place recognition under appearance changes.\\ The architecture used at test time to compute image descriptors is the encoder $\encoder$ followed by projector network $\MLPA$ (see Figure \ref{fig:full_model}, right part).
+Combined, these two modules work together to disentangle appearance and geometric aspects of input images, enabling robust visual place recognition even when appearance conditions vary.
+During inference, the architecture used to compute image descriptors consists of the encoder $\encoder$ followed by the projector network $\MLPA$ , as shown in Figure \ref{fig:full_model} (right part).